 So why not join us?!

 You can join us free of charge.
-The most valuable asset that you can donate to the Campaign for Dark Skies is your time!
+The most valuable asset that you can donate to the Commission for Dark Skies is your time!

 However, please do consider making a donation to the Campaign, as it will help cover our costs (such as printing, postage, conference attendance, etc).
 The twice-yearly newsletters are available from BAA headquarters and cost £3.00 for 4 issues.